nanndoj/react-native-googlecast/README.md

 ### Cast Button

-The `CastButton` component manages almost everything you need in order to connect your app to a device.
+The `CastButton` component manages almost everything you need in order to connect your app to a device and start casting.

 It becomes visible when a receiver is discovered that supports your app.